Identity Theft

 • Be vigilant.
 Enroll in online banking and check your accounts frequently.
 Pay attention to billing statements and payment schedules for unusual activity.
 Contact your financial institution if any account-related material hasn’t arrived as expected.

 • Update your technology.
-Make sure you have the latest security software installed on your computer, including firewalls, anti-spy, anti-virus, pop-up blocker and spam filters.
+Make sure you have the latest security software installed on your computer, including firewalls, anti-spy, anti-virus, pop-up blocker, and spam filters.
 Scan your computer regularly to make sure it’s free of any malicious software.
 Don’t forget to update to the most recent mobile phone operating system, too.

 • Make your online sessions clean.
 Type site addresses directly into the browser window instead of using links or favorites.
-Log out of any site as soon as you’re done conducting business there and close that browser window.
+Log out of any site as soon as you’re finished conducting business there and close that browser window.
 Consider disconnecting from the internet and power down your computer at the end of each day.

 • Keep your inbox and trash can clean.
 Delete emails from suspicious sources immediately.
 Shred paperwork with sensitive information, including unsolicited credit card offers, before recycling or disposing of it.

-Dealing with Identity Theft
+Dealing With Identity Theft

 Acting quickly can help limit the damage of identity theft.
 Know how to respond when your data has been compromised.

-• Call the KeyBank Fraud Hotline at 800-433-0124.
+• Call the KeyBank Fraud Hotline at 1-800-433-0124.

 • Contact all creditors to close any accounts that have been exposed to fraud or opened without your consent.
 Take careful notes, including the names of the representatives you speak with, and send a recap letter with photocopies of supporting documents via certified mail to the companies you’ve contacted.